Tom Good (American football)

-Thomas Maynard Good (born December 23, 1944) is a former professional American football linebacker.
-He played one season with the San Diego Chargers of the American Football League (AFL).
-He played college football at Marshall.
+Thomas Maynard Good (born December 23, 1944) is an American former professional football player who was a linebacker for one season with the San Diego Chargers of the American Football League (AFL).
+He played college football for the Marshall Thundering Herd.

 At Marshall, Good was a team captain on the 1965 team.
 In 1984, Good was inducted into the Marshall University Athletics Hall of Fame.

-Good was drafted by the AFL's Chargers and the NFL's New York Giants but opted to sign with the Chargers in 1966.
+Good was selected by the AFL's Chargers and the NFL's New York Giants but opted to sign with the Chargers in 1966.
 After playing one season with the Chargers, Good played for the Charleston Rockets of the Continental Football League.